 In the first two seasons of Three's Company, Chrissy was a rather intelligent character with only the occasional Dumb Blonde moment.
 By the time she left the show, she had evolved into the naive, rambling airhead that she's usually remembered as.

-At the beginning of Tim and Eric Awesome Show, Great Job!, Dr. Steve Brule was basically a lovable idiot whose blank stares and lack of common sense simply left you wondering how he WAS a doctor.
-Over the course of five seasons of "Tim and Eric" and then two seasons (so far) of Check It Out With Dr Steve Brule, Dr. Steve became a rather mentally damaged human being, who can't pronounce simple words correctly and seems COMPLETELY out of touch with reality, becoming an unexpectedly sympathetic and tragic figure as he gains self-awareness of his failures at gaining friends and romantic partners and reveals his horribly dysfunctional and abusive family.
+At the beginning of Tim & Eric Awesome Show, Great Job!, Dr. Steve Brule was basically a lovable idiot whose blank stares and lack of common sense simply left you wondering how he WAS a doctor.
+Over the course of five seasons of "Tim and Eric" and then two seasons (so far) of Check It Out! with Dr. Steve Brule, Dr. Steve became a rather mentally damaged human being, who can't pronounce simple words correctly and seems COMPLETELY out of touch with reality, becoming an unexpectedly sympathetic and tragic figure as he gains self-awareness of his failures at gaining friends and romantic partners and reveals his horribly dysfunctional and abusive family.

 The presenters on Top Gear have self-Flanderized into Clarkson (aggressive loud boor who likes power and shiny things), Hammond (small hyperactive hamster who wants to go really really fast) and May (slow, cerebral pedant who can't be bothered with any of that).

-Same thing happened to the American cast.
-Tanner went from racing expert to The Cast Showoff who would take every opportunity to rub it in the other's faces, Rutledge went from his title card job of "The Expert" to the Butt Monkey and Adam just boiled down to the guy who picked cars made for the elderly.
+Same thing happened to the cast of Top Gear (US).
+Tanner went from racing expert to The Cast Showoff who would take every opportunity to rub it in the other's faces, Rutledge went from his title card job of "The Expert" to the Butt-Monkey and Adam just boiled down to the guy who picked cars made for the elderly.

 Charlie became more and more of a Jerk Ass every season, and now Alan has turned into a spineless whiny mooch who has no moral high ground and his Jerk Ass traits are starting to rival Charlie's.